 This post deals with sexual assault and might be triggering for some readers.

-The St George Illawarra player, 29, is accused of raping a 19-year-old woman alongside his co-accused, Callan Sinclair, 23.
-Both de Belin and Sinclair have pleaded not guilty to the charge of aggravated sexual assault, which allegedly took place in the bedroom of a North Wollongong unit.
+The former St George Illawarra player, 30, is accused of raping the then-19-year-old woman alongside his co-accused.
+Both de Belin and Sinclair have pleaded not guilty to five charges of aggravated sexual assault.

-The men say the sexual activity was consensual, in contrast to the woman's evidence that the men ignored her protests and cries.
+The men say the sexual activity was consensual, in contrast to the woman's allegation that the men ignored her protests and cries to stop.

-"I said I want to go home," the woman told the jury.
+"I said I want to go home," the woman told the jury last November.

 She initially told the men she'd wait outside for them before asking to use the bathroom, the court heard.